May 11, 2021

 Are financial services prepared for new ESG regulations?

 There are currently more than 200 environmental laws for financial services across the world.

-But for today’s banks, Fintechs and investment houses, the question isn’t about what’s already in place.
+But for today’s banks, FinTechs and investment houses, the question isn’t about what ESG regulations are already in place.
 After all, these laws and regulations should already be neatly embedded within your company’s framework by now.
 The real question is, what sustainable and ESG (environmental, social, governance) requirements are lurking around the corner?
 What will the next major upheaval be for compliance teams?

 EU Taxonomy & EU Sustainable Finance Disclosure Regulation

 Do you use the word “sustainable” in your content and product material?
 Before you send it out to clients, have you triple-checked that the information you share about your product meets the official EU sustainability criteria?